vanheeringen-lab/gimmemotifs/docs/reference.rst

    option.
 Finally, you can select your own custom background by supplying the path to a file.

+-  ``-g GENOME``

+   Name of the genome to use.
+This can be the name of a genome installed with genomepy or the path to a FASTA file.

+- ``--denovo``

+  Only run *de novo* motif analysis.
+By default, the analysis includes known motifs.
+For specific arguments for *de novo* motif analysis, see below.

+- ``--known``

+  Only run known motif analysis.
+By default, the analysis includes *de novo* motifs.
+For specific arguments for known motif analysis, see below.

+- ``--noreport``

+  Don't create a HTML report, only plain text output files.

+- ``--rawscore``

+  Don't use z-score normalization for motif scores.
+The raw logodds motif score are dependent on motif length.
+This means that the same logodds score will mean different things for motifs with a different length.
+By default, GimmeMotifs uses the scores in a set of genomic background regions to determine the a background distribution of scores.
+  The logodds score is then scaled using this distribution.

+- ``--nogc``

+  By default GimmeMotifs calculates the motif logodds score distribution for regions with a different GC%.
+The score is then normalized according to the GC% bin per input sequence.
+  Use this argument to turn this off.

+- ``-N INT, --threads INT``

+  Number of threads to use (default is 12).

+**Optional arguments for known motif analysis**

+- ``-p PFMFILE``

+  PFM file with motifs to use for known motif analysis.

+**Optional arguments for de novo motif analysis**

+- ``-t TOOLS, --tools TOOLS``

+  The *de novo* motif prediction tools to use, separated by commas.
+This can be any combination of the following:
+  AMD, BioProspector, ChIPMunk, DiNAMO, GADEM, DREME, HMS, Homer, Improbizer, MDmodule, MEME, MEMEW, MotifSampler, POSMO, ProSampler, RPMCMC, Trawler, Weeder, XXmotif, YAMDA.
+By default ``TOOLS`` is ``BioProspector,Homer,MEME``.
+Note that some tools may not be installed.
+Running ``gimme motifs -h`` will always list the tools that are supported on your installation of GimmeMotifs.

 -  ``-a`` or ``--analysis``

    The size of motifs to look for: small (5-8), medium (5-12), large